mistertest/cloud-choice/README.md

 - <b>Pleio</b> - Ready and auto-synchronised :heavy_check_mark:
 - <b>Blacknut</b> - Ready and auto-synchronised :heavy_check_mark:

-You can easily install Cloud Choice from the browser on you're desktop, phone or tablet as a PWA.

 <b>Bug fixes:</b><br>
 - JS issues on mobile app resolved  :heavy_check_mark:
 - The button search of the virtual keyboard close the keyboard  :heavy_check_mark: